powerpak/pathospot-compare/README.md

 ## Other notes

-This pipeline downloads and installs the appropriate versions of mash and HarvestTools into `vendor/`.
+This pipeline downloads and installs the appropriate versions of Mash and HarvestTools into `vendor/`.